-In addition, on February 8, 2019, the Department of Treasury notified the Board of Trustees that the Secretary of Treasury approved the application for suspension of benefits submitted under the Multiemployer Pension Reform Act of 2014 on June 29, 2018.
-On March 21, 2019, after a vote of participants and beneficiaries on the proposed suspension of benefits, the Department of Treasury issued final authorization to the Board of Trustees to implement the suspension of benefits consistent with the application submitted by the Board of Trustees.
-The suspension of benefits that was approved and authorized by the Department of Treasury became effective April 1, 2019.
-This action is expected to maintain the Plan's solvency.
+In addition, on February 8, 2019, the Department of Treasury notified the Board of Trustees that the Secretary of Treasury approved the application for suspension of benefits submitted under the Multiemployer Pension Reform Act of 2014.
+After a vote of participants and beneficiaries on the proposed suspension of benefits, the Department of Treasury issued final authorization to the Board of Trustees to implement the suspension of benefits consistent with the application submitted by the Board of Trustees.